mray0256-jpg/pirate-ship-demo/README.md

 }
 ```

 - Attempt three: This time, I completely started from scratch.
-I began work on this iteration *after* the Texas Game Jam, one of my other projects.
+I began work on this iteration *after* the Texas Game Jam, which boosted my confidence and motivation.
 I switched from true 2D to 2.5D, in which the world was composed of 3D models but the camera was top down and the resolution scaled dramatically down.
-I modeled a basic pirate ship in blender, then imported it into Unity and got to work.
 After switching to designing in 3D, I dedicated this project to be an intro to graphics... and I found myself quickly overwhelmed.
-The first thing I did was learn shadergraph.
-This seemed the most simple of the nice-to-know graphics features.
-However, I quickly fell into a trap: relying on tutorials.
+I fell into a trap: relying on tutorials.
 Since my previous attempts were unsuccessful, I tried using more resources.
 This included YouTube, StackOverflow, Reddit, and AI.
 Most of the sources I found were way beyond my scope.
 I didn't fully absorb tutorials, and was soon walking out of finished scripts or sub graphs feeling even *less* sure than before.
 This led to complications quite quickly; before long I had problems with underlying systems that I didn't know how to change.
 I stuck with what I had, though, because it wasn't terrible.
 Not exactly presentable, but not an eyesore.

-      I decided to wrap up the project.
+      Due to the fundamental problems, I decided to wrap up the project.
 I ended it by writing a few more features that were entirely my own.
 The first was a buouyancy system for the pirate ship.
 This turned out to be mathematically challenging, as you cannot extract height from an x, z coordinate directly while using Gerstner waves.
 Gerstner waves displace vertices in all three axes, which means that to get a precise point there has to be a degree of approximation.
 The other system I wrote was a splashing function.
 This adds waves that propogate outward as though from a splash.
 They can interfere with the basic Gerstner waves, both amplifying and dampening.
 I attached this HLSL script to my ship, so that as it traversed the seas a dynamic wake would be created from the ship's stern.
 I wrote in HLSL and made a custom node function in shader graph, as well as some scripting in C#.
 Walking out of this project, this was the feature I was most proud of.

   - **How it's done**